josecelano/c-mandelbrot-arbitrary-precision/doc/periodicity-checking.md

 Obviously the series does not tend to infinite.

-Point (0,i) also belongs to the Set:
+Point (0,i) also belongs to the set:

 ```math
 z = (0,0)